albertovalzgris/markdown-cv/index.md

 **Umru: Fragments from the Hydrosocial Cycle of Valle Umbra**
 Mahler & LeWitt Studios Residency, Spoleto
 *Geographer in residence*.
-This project is developed in collaboration with visual artist Cecilia Ceccherini and as part of Mahler and LeWitt Studios' Materia program.
+This project is developed in collaboration with visual artist Cecilia Ceccherini and part of Mahler and LeWitt Studios' Materia program.
 As a collaborative practice bridging geography with the visual arts, the projects maps an embodied and effective exploration of water assemblages of the Valle Umbra, asking how we might reinvent hydrosocial territories and shape them towards a more conscious and environmentally just future.
-Working in the form of text, sound and textile, The results of this research will be presented in June 2024 as part of Spoleto's Festival dei Due Mondi through an exhibition and an associated independent publication.
+Working in the form of text, sound and textile, the results of this research will be presented in June 2024 as part of Spoleto's Festival dei Due Mondi through an exhibition and an associated independent publication.

 `2022`
 **I paesaggi operazionali nel Nord Italia.
 Geografie mobili, strategie spaziali e mappe dinamiche dell’urbanizzazione regionale**